meshcore-dev/meshcore-cli/README.md

 You can switch scope using the `scope` command, or postfixing the `to` command with `%<scope>`.

 Scope can also be applied to a command using `%` before the scope name.
 For instance `login%#Morbihan` will limit diffusion of the login command (which is usually sent flood to get the path to a repeater) to the `#Morbihan` region.

+#### Channel echoes

+It's sometimes interesting to know the path taken by a message received from a channel or which repeaters have repeated a sent message.

+The app give you the information by listening `rx_log` from the device, when obtained the information is attached to the message and can be read.

+In meshcore-cli I went lower-level by implementing channel echoes.
+When activated (with `/set channel_echoes on`), all the channel messages will be printed on the terminal along with the SNR and path taken.
+When sending a message, you'll have all the repeats from 0-hop repeaters as echoes, and when a message is received, you should see information about the received message, but also all the instances of the same message that might have reached you from another path.

 ### Issuing batch commands to contacts with apply to